tHeStRyNg/devops/Solutions/Task3/README.md

 -- 12 vCPUs, 24576.00 MB RAM, 500 GB NVMe Storage
 - Docker
 - Kubernetes - minikube

+### Architecture Logic Behind the below code

+The architecture consists of three Kubernetes deployments, each running as a separate pod.
+- Python Backend Deployment: This deployment is responsible for running the Python backend code as a pod.
+It exposes its functionality over port 8000.
+- React Frontend Deployment: This deployment is responsible for running the React frontend code as a pod.
+It exposes its functionality over port 3000.
+- Nginx Deployment: This deployment is responsible for running the Nginx web server as a pod.
+It is configured to load balance traffic between the backend and frontend pods.
+It exposes its functionality over port 80.

+In addition to the three deployments, there are three Kubernetes services that enable communication between the pods.
+- Backend Service: This service allows the frontend pod to communicate with the backend pod over port 8000.
+- Frontend Service: This service allows the Nginx pod to communicate with the frontend pod over port 3000.
+- Nginx Service: This service is responsible for exposing the Nginx pod over port 80 to the outside world.
+Finally, there is a Kubernetes ConfigMap that defines the Nginx configuration for serving the frontend and proxying requests to the backend.
+The ConfigMap is mounted as a volume in the Nginx pod and used to configure the Nginx web server.

 ### Kubernetes Minikube and Kubectl Setup